 Fidelity Bond 101

-As a business owner, protecting your company from any peril is one of the most important aspects of your job.
-While you can invest in insurance policies to protect your company from outside situations, such as property insurance, you should also protect yourself in case of an internal issue.
+As a business owner, helping you protect your company from any peril is one of the most important aspects of your job.
+While you can invest in insurance policies to help protect your company from outside situations, such as property insurance, you should also help protect yourself in case of an internal issue.
 Purchasing a fidelity bond can help to keep your company safe in case of any dishonest acts that were committed by your employees.

 When looking for the right fidelity bond for your business, your insurance company will most likely set specific hiring practice guidelines that will have to be followed.
 If any of the duties of a covered employee change within the company, it must be discussed with the insurance company to ensure that they will still be covered.
 Certain businesses, such as security firms, cash carriers, and brokerages are required by law to invest in a fidelity bond.